Mac App Store Not Working or Showing Updates? How to Refresh the App Stores on Mac

 If something is still not appearing in the purchases list after a refresh, it could be hidden, here’s how to unhide it.

 Note this is for the desktop versions of the App Store either in the Mac App Store or the iTunes App Store.
 On the mobile side of things within iOS, you can typically just quit and relaunch iTunes or the App Store to resolve any problems.
+You can also use the interesting repeat-tap trick to force refresh iOS App Store.
 If that doesn’t work for iOS, you may need to manually force quit the App Store itself or even reboot the device to fix stalled downloads and force updates to the page as there is no direct refresh trick like there is on the desktop.